Frequently Asked Questions

 Always ask the lease lawyer for a price quote.
 The Law Office of Jenna Zebrowski, PLLC will offer a free, no-obligation price quote after receiving a copy of the lease to be reviewed.

-We also offer blended fee structures, combining flat fees and limited-scope engagements to help business owners maximize their investment and control their costs.
+I also offer blended fee structures, combining flat fees and limited-scope engagements to help business owners maximize their investment and control their costs.

 Remember that investing a little bit now to understand and negotiate the lease is a lot less expensive than being stuck in a bad business deal.